mui/material-ui/docs/pages/blog/premium-plan-release.md

 # Share your feedback 🗣

 We hope you find the new features useful and pleasant to use, both as a developer and user.
-Please don't hesitate to open [issues](https://github.com/mui/mui-x/issues/new/choose) to share feedback, report bugs, or propose enhancements.
+Please don't hesitate to [open an issue](https://github.com/mui/mui-x/issues/new/choose) to share feedback, report bugs, or propose enhancements.